andyglick/maven-multi-level-modules-project/README.md

     mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first -Dtest=AppTest#testOfCopyOfTestApp

-For completists, I wasn't able to get the syntax to execute multiple tests from the test class using the "+" as a between test delimiter to work.
-When I tried it Surefire threw various exceptions.
+For completists, I was able to craft the syntax to explicitly execute multiple tests from a single test class using the "+" as the between test delimiter.
+Surefire is now capable of handling that, it no longer throws exceptions

+The pom file uses maven-surefire-plugin:3.0.0-M7 and junit:4.13.2

+    mvn test -pl org.zrgs.maven:maven-multiple-level-modules-first -Dtest=AppTest#testOfCopyOfTestApp+testApp

+I removed all of the references to the late and not especially lamented versioneye service from any and all pom files